 - C.6.2.1 Plot data may be recorded direct onto a data logger using a system approved by the Trials Organiser or recorded on paper then entered and validated onto a computer using an approved system.
-A system of ensuring that data are recoverable, in the event of - C.6.2.2 All observations should be checked at the time of recording to ensure that the within acceptable limits for the character recorded.
-Observations that have been designated as exceptional by the recorder should be identified with a serior data file or hard copy medium describing the possibility recommendation for their evolution. - C.6.2.3 Plot numbers on record sheets must correspond with the numbering on the field plan. - C.6.2.4 If a character is not recorded or is missing the Growing Trial Operator should indicate in the diary or on the recording sheet the reason why t has been excluded. - C.6.2.5 Where a plot record is missing the Growing T(ia) Operator should record this in any data file or hard copy medium as a symbol the reby indicating there is no recorded value associated with this plot. - C.6.2.6 Specific plot records must be made as counts or on the scales shown for each character.
+A system of ensuring that data are recoverable, in the event of loss of original data, must be implemented, eg copy and safe storage.
+Whichever method is used, individual plot data will only be accepted by the Trial Design and Data Handling Operator in an approved format using the measure names and units as listed in Section C.6.3. - C.6.2.2 All observations should be checked at the time of recording to ensure that they lie within acceptable limits for the character recorded.
+Observations that have been designated as exceptional by the recorder should be identified with a note on the approved data file or hard copy medium describing the possible causes together with a recommendation for their exclusion or inclusion in the trial analysis. - C.6.2.3 Plot numbers on record sheets must correspond with the numbering on the field plan. - C.6.2.4 If a character is not recorded or is missing the Growing Trial Operator should indicate in the diary or on the recording sheet the reason why it has been excluded. - C.6.2.5 Where a plot record is missing the Growing Trial Operator should record this in any data file or hard copy medium as a symbol thereby indicating there is no recorded value associated with this plot. - C.6.2.6 Specific plot records must be made as counts or on the scales shown for each character.
 Only the character names as listed may be used.
-All records should be returned to the Data Handling Operators soon as possible after they are completed. - C.6.2.7 All records must be returned as soon as reasonably possible and when complete for the whole trial.
+All records should be returned to the Data Handling Operator as soon as possible after they are completed. - C.6.2.7 All records must be returned as soon as reasonably possible and when complete for the whole trial.
 Indicative deadlines are given in Appendix 6.
-All records must be returned by the final deadlines
+All records must be returned by the final deadlines.

-C.6.3 Procedures for @ ording Characters
+C.6.3 Procedures for recording characters

-C.6.3.1 The following procedures must be followed for measuring all characters to be used in NL decision making.
+C.6.3.1 The following procedures must be followed for measuring all characters to be used in NL decision-making.